adityamishra-ml/homepage/README.md

 # ADITYA MISHRA
-## BS in EECS at Indian Institute of Science Education and Research, Bhopal
+## Indian Institute of Science Education and Research, Bhopal